 Yes.
 Biotin and Zinc are effective for the treatment of hair loss.
 Biotin is a B vitamin responsible for converting nutrients into energy.
-It also plays an important role in the health of your hair, skin, and nails.
+It also plays a vital role in the health of your hair, skin, and nails.
 Zinc is an essential micronutrient that is responsible for the normal functioning of hundreds of enzymes.
 It may help keep hormone levels balanced, which may be responsible for preventing hair loss.
 Zinc might help eliminate dandruff on the scalp as well.

 What ingredients in Horsetail extract makes it a suitable herb for hair growth?

 Horsetail contains the mineral silicon, which strengthens hair strands.
 Silicon is also responsible for improving sheen and texture.
-Besides, Horsetail extract contains Selenium which helps the body process iodine, which regulates hair growth.
+Besides, Horsetail extract contains selenium which helps the body process iodine, which regulates hair growth.

-What is the best way to consume Horsetail?
+What is the best way to consume horsetail?